Carol H. Kim

 Dr. Carol H. Kim joined UAlbany on August 1, 2019, as Provost and Senior Vice President for Academic Affairs.

 A molecular virologist and professor of microbiology, Dr. Kim pioneered the use of the zebrafish model for innate immune response to infectious diseases.
-She held a variety of posts at the University of Maine, including dean of the Graduate School, vice president for research, and director of the Graduate School of Biomedical Science and Engineering.
-She joined UMaine in 1998 as an assistant professor in the Department of Molecular and Biomedical Sciences, rising through the academic ranks to full professor in 2010.
-Her own research has been supported by numerous federal and state funding agencies, including the National Institutes of Health, the National Science Foundation, U.S. Department of Agriculture and NASA.
+Her research has been supported by numerous federal and state funding agencies, including the National Institutes of Health, the National Science Foundation, U.S. Department of Agriculture and NASA.

-Dr. Kim holds a bachelor of arts degree from Wellesley College in philosophy and biological chemistry and a doctoral degree in microbiology from Cornell University.
+Dr. Kim holds a degree from Wellesley College in philosophy and biological chemistry and a doctoral degree in microbiology from Cornell University.